Kicker and Crutchfield build an awesome ATV

 More from Robert Ferency-Viars

 The new ATV has a brighter paint job with more Crutchfield flair

 The sound system uses its own Stinger power supply and battery, so it's completely independent of the Ranger's electrical system.
 Kicker even installed a digital voltmeter on the dash, so David can keep an eye on the power level when the motor is off.

 Kicker mounted the amps under the hood, where they get plenty of ventilation but run the risk of getting a little wet from time to time.
-Granted, our limited use of the vehicle doesn't make that a big risk, but just in case, Kicker used marine-quality amplifiers.
+Granted, our limited use of the vehicle doesn't make that a big risk, but just in case, Kicker used marine-rated amplifiers.

+The Polaris Ranger itself is noteworthy too.
+This off-roader includes a few extras that didn't come from the factory.
 Instead of the carbureted engine in the old ATV, the new Ranger uses fuel injection for better performance.
 An upgraded exhaust system lets the engine push the exhaust gases out easier, so the engine can breathe better.
 And that means more horsepower.
 The new, more responsive Ranger, with its throatier sound, definitely has more "get up and go."

 But what about the t-shirt cannon?
 Well, we upgraded that, too.
 A custom-designed air cannon from t-shirtgun.com literally tops off the ATV.
 With a quick-swivel mount and plentiful air supply, we can send t-shirts flying deep into the biggest crowds.
 And we bring a lot of t-shirts to every event.